Kylie Masse

 Kylie Jacqueline Masse (born January 18, 1996) is a Canadian competitive swimmer.
+A noted backstroke specialist, she is a five-time Olympic medallist, three-time World Aquatics champion, three-time Commonwealth Games gold medallist, and the 2018 Pan Pacific champion in the 100 metre backstroke.

-She is a four-time Olympic medallist, having tied for the bronze medal at the 2016 Summer Olympics in the 100 m backstroke and then won silver medals at the 2020 Summer Olympics in both the 100 m and 200 m backstroke and a bronze medal in the 4x100 m medley.
-Masse is a two-time world champion in the 100 m backstroke, breaking the eight year old world record in the process, which she held until July 2018.
-While winning her title in Budapest at the 2017 World Aquatics Championships she became the first Canadian woman to become a world champion in a swimming event.
+After early success swimming at the university level, Masse had a breakout appearance at the 2016 Summer Olympics, winning a bronze medal in the 100 metre backstroke.
+Her victory in the same event at the 2017 World Aquatics Championships saw her become the first Canadian woman to win a swimming world title, in the process breaking an eight-year-old world record.
 She subsequently became the first Canadian woman to defend her world title at the 2019 World Aquatics Championships.
-She is currently the captain for the Toronto Titans of the International Swimming League.

-Masse won two gold medals at the 2018 Commonwealth Games in the 100 m and 200 m backstroke, setting a games record in both events, and finished the games with a silver in the 50 m backstroke.
-She is also the Canadian record holder in the 100 m backstroke.
-Masse won gold in the 100 m backstroke at the 2015 Summer Universiade and was the 2015-16 CIS swimmer of the year while swimming at the University of Toronto.
+She would win a third World Aquatics title, this time in the 50 metre event, in 2022.
+After collecting three medals at the 2020 Summer Olympics, her bronze medal in the 200 metre backstroke at the 2024 Summer Olympics made her the second Canadian swimmer to medal in three consecutive Olympic Games.
+Masse currently holds the Canadian record for medals at World Aquatics' short course and long course world championships, with a total of twenty-one.

 Career

 Early career

 Masse started swimming at a young age for the Windsor Essex Swim team and was coached by Andrei Semenov.
 She did not achieve success in the junior ranks, and in 2014 was rated 201st overall in the global rankings.
 She was then recruited to swim with the University of Toronto swim team, where her rapidly improving performances earned her the award for CIS swimmer of the year in both 2015 and 2016.

-In April of 2015, Masse participated in the Canadian swimming trials, hoping to make the team for the 2015 Pan American Games that were scheduled to be held on home soil in Toronto.
+In April 2015, Masse participated in the Canadian swimming trials, hoping to make the team for the 2015 Pan American Games that were scheduled to be held on home soil in Toronto.
 She did not qualify for the Pan American Games, to her disappointment, but was instead named to the Canadian team for the 2015 Summer Universiade in Gwangju.
 In her first senior international event, Masse qualified to the final in the 100 m backstroke, where she was, at age 19, the youngest swimmer in the field.
 She won the gold medal, one of two for the Canadian team at the Universiade.
 Reflecting on the championship title five years later, Masse would remark that it "gave me so much confidence in my swimming" and propelled her to further results.